berthubert/simplomon/README.md

 Save this as 'simplomon.conf' and start './simplomon' and you should be in business.

+## Docker
+There is [an image on the Docker hub](https://hub.docker.com/repository/docker/berthubert/simplomon/general) which you can pull (berthubert/simplomon).

+The image will read its configuration file from the HTTPS URL supplied in the SIMPLOMON_CONFIG_URL environment variable.

 ## Compiling
 On Debian derived systems the following works: